The Next Rails Gem

 During an upgrade process, how can you determine if the gems you are using are compatible with the target Rails version?
 The compatibility report will display the gems that are not compatible with the target Rails version.

-To generate this compatibility report, use the following command:
+To generate the Rails compatibility report, use the following command:

 bundle exec bundle_report compatibility --rails-version=7.1